philiphubbard/Agl/README.txt

 Agl depends on the Imath library from the IlmBase part of the OpenEXR project.
 This code is available on Github or from http://www.openexr.com/downloads.html.

+Agl uses a few C++11 features, like range-based loops.
+It should not be difficult to remove those features if necessary.

 Agl was developed in Xcode (specifically, version 4.6.3).
 The Xcode project build settings assume that Imath has been installed with header files in /usr/local/include and libraries in /usr/local/lib.
 In the "Build Settings," the "Header Search Paths" is set to "/usr/local/include", allowing source code to have include statements like the following:

 	#include <OpenEXR/ImathMatrix.h>